oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.subscribe(namespace=cx_Oracle.SUBSCR_NAMESPACE_DBCHANGE, protocol=cx_Oracle.SUBSCR_PROTO_OCI, callback=None, timeout=0, operations=OPCODE_ALLOPS, port=0, qos=0)

     Return a new :ref:`subscription object <subscrobj>` using the connection.
-    Currently the namespace and protocol arguments cannot have any other meaningful values.
+    Currently the namespace and protocol parameters cannot have any other meaningful values.

-    The callback is expected to be a callable that accepts a single argument.
+    The callback is expected to be a callable that accepts a single parameter.
     A :ref:`message object <msgobjects>` is passed to this callback whenever a notification is received.